EgorKhabarov/EgorKhabarov.github.io/cheatsheet/Languages/Python/bash/Flags cmd pip.md

   --timeout &lt;sec&gt;             Set the socket timeout (default 15 seconds).
   --exists-action &lt;action&gt;    Default action when a path already exists: (s)witch, (i)gnore, (w)ipe, (b)ackup, (a)bort.
   --trusted-host &lt;hostname&gt;   Mark this host or host:port pair as trusted, even though it does not have valid or any HTTPS.
   --cert &lt;path&gt;               Path to PEM-encoded CA certificate bundle.
 If provided, overrides the default.
-See &#39;SSL Certificate Verification&#39; in pip
+See 'SSL Certificate Verification' in pip
                               documentation for more information.
   --client-cert &lt;path&gt;        Path to SSL client certificate, a single file containing the private key and the certificate in PEM format.
   --cache-dir &lt;dir&gt;           Store the cache data in &lt;dir&gt;.
   --no-cache-dir              Disable the cache.
   --disable-pip-version-check
-                              Don&#39;t periodically check PyPI to determine whether a new version of pip is available for download.
+                              Don't periodically check PyPI to determine whether a new version of pip is available for download.
 Implied with --no-index.
   --no-color                  Suppress colored output.
   --no-python-version-warning
                               Silence deprecation warnings for upcoming unsupported Pythons.
   --use-feature &lt;feature&gt;     Enable new functionality, that may be backward incompatible.
   --use-deprecated &lt;feature&gt;  Enable deprecated functionality, that will be removed in the future.
-</pre></div></div></div>
+</code></pre>